Multi-View Class Incremental Learning: Experiments

 \subsubsection{PMNIST-10(3) and PFMNIST-10(3)}

 PMNIST-10(3) and PFMNIST-10(3) randomly permutate the original 784 pixels in three different orders, thus constituting three different views for each class.
 The datasets are more diverse among views and thus more difficult to fuse them.
 On this basis, Table \ref{Table_4} lists the results of sequentially learning 30 continual views from 10 classes.
-Compared with the second-best method, our proposed method achieves a significant absolute performance gain of 4.59\% and 3.72\% respectively for the case of PMNIST-10(3) and PFMNIST-10(3) datasets.
-This implies that our method is able to fuse and learn information well even with relatively large differences between views, such as random permutations.
+Compared with the second-best method, our proposed method achieves a significant performance gain of 4.59\% and 3.72\% respectively for the PMNIST-10(3) and PFMNIST-10(3) datasets.
+This implies that our method is able to fuse and learn information well even with substantial intra-view diversity, such as random permutations.
 Furthermore, for the PFMNIST-10(3) dataset, the Avg Acc of each method generally slipped.
 This is because the original FashionMNIST is more difficult than MNIST, but our method still shows superiority compared to the selected baselines.